Marci599/neoarc.github.io/_wiki/sfmb_tutorial_sprites.md

 parent  : [[sfmb_tutorial]]
 latex   : false
 date    : 2021-06-22 01:37:00 +0900
-updated : 2025-09-15 14:00:00 +0100
+updated : 2025-09-15 20:00:00 +0100
 ---
 * TOC
 {:toc}

+# Summary
+This wiki explains how to download and use the MM SpriteEditor program, and how to work with sprite resources (`.png` & `.sprite` files)

+# MM SpriteEditor
-# What is SpriteEditor
+## What is it?
 Some people think that the MM SpriteEditor is a sprite creator program, like Aseprite, but that’s not the case.
 The purpose of the MM SpriteEditor is to configure compatible spritesheets (e.g., `Item.png`) and sprites (e.g., `LayerOverworld.png`).
-These configurations are saved into a `.sprite` file with the same name as the spritesheet (e.g., `Item.sprite`).
+These configurations are saved into a `.sprite` file with the same name as the spritesheet (e.g., `Item.png` -> `Item.sprite`).
 But what does “configure” actually mean, you may ask.

 - <img width="500" alt="image" src="https://github.com/user-attachments/assets/328752f2-dab0-4576-9c4a-fa539688960d" />
 - <img width="500" alt="image" src="https://github.com/user-attachments/assets/0ca6aaef-a367-4a72-8ac8-dadc3c12e691" />